mwilchek/Hadoop-Testing/README.md

-# Assignment - Pig and Hive (10 points)
+# EMR Testing - Pig and Hive

-**You should thoroughly read through the entire assignment before beginning your work!**
+**You should thoroughly read through the entire exercise before beginning!**

 ## Pig and Hive Problem Set

-In this assignment, you will be working with a large subset of a much larger dataset.
+In this exercise, you will be working with a large subset of a much larger dataset.
 The dataset you will be using is called the Google Ngram Dataset.
 You can read more about it here: [http://storage.googleapis.com/books/ngrams/books/datasetsv2.html](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html)

 The 2-grams, or bigrams dataset has been obtained from Google, unzipped, and placed in the `s3://bigdatateaching/bigrams/` bucket.
 You can read what a bigram is here: [https://en.wikipedia.org/wiki/Bigram](https://en.wikipedia.org/wiki/Bigram).
 This dataset is 30,865,914,791 (yes - 30 billion) records and is about 780 GiB (gigabytes.)